n8n-io/n8n-docs/docs/integrations/builtin/credentials/webflow.md

 - Once you've created your application, copy the **Client ID** and **Client Secret** and enter them in your n8n credential.
 - If you are using the Webflow Data API V1 (deprecated), enable the **Legacy** toggle.
 Otherwise, leave this inactive.

-Refer to [OAuth 2.0](https://developers.webflow.com/data/reference/oauth-app){:target=_blank .external-link} for more information on Webflow's OAuth web flow.
+Refer to [OAuth](https://developers.webflow.com/data/reference/oauth-app){:target=_blank .external-link} for more information on Webflow's OAuth web flow.